Interstate 95 in Maryland: Northeast Freeway

 Under the original plans for I-95 in Maryland, the route would not have followed the eastern half of the Capital Beltway from the Woodrow Wilson Bridge to the College Park Interchange.
 Instead, it would have exited D.C. at New Hampshire Avenue (MD 650), following the Northeast Freeway, and, after passing through Northwest Branch Park, junctioned I-495 at the College Park Interchange, integrating seamlessly with the existing segment of I-95 at that interchange.
 This route was canceled in 1977, and I-95 rerouted, after the D.C. government canceled the North Central Freeway, which would have linked to the Northeast Freeway at its southern end and carried I-95 deeper into D.C., connecting to the Inner Loop.
-The part of I-95 that was completed from downtown Washington, D.C. to the Springfield Interchange in Springfield, Virginia, was then redesignated as I-395.
+The part of I-95 that was completed from Downtown Washington, D.C., to the Springfield Interchange in Springfield, Virginia, was then redesignated as I-395.

 I-95 in Baltimore

 Planning

 Several proposals were made during the 1940s and 1950s for an East–West Expressway through Baltimore.
 After nine different proposals were floated, the city's department of planning published a proposal of its own in 1960.
-The route in the proposal would have started out as I-70N (as it was known then) and run due east through vast city parkland before picking up the small piece of freeway that was constructed within the Franklin Street–Mulberry Street corridor, and then crossing the city to the north of the Inner Harbor on an elevated viaduct within the central business district (CBD).
-The route would have met two other freeways—the Jones Falls Expressway and the Southwest Expressway—at a four-way interchange in the southeast edge of the CBD; I-95 would have followed the Southwest Expressway, and met both I-70N and I-83 (on the Jones Falls Expressway) at this interchange.
-I-70N and I-83 would have terminated at the interchange, while I-95 would have turned east and followed the East–West Expressway out of the CBD, along the Boston Street corridor and out toward east Baltimore, intersecting the Harbor Tunnel Thruway near today's exit 62.
+The route in the proposal would have started out as I-70N (as it was known then) and run due east through vast city parkland before picking up the small piece of freeway that was constructed within the Franklin Street–Mulberry Street corridor, and then crossing the city to the north of the Inner Harbor on an elevated viaduct within the central business district.
+The route would have met two other freeways—the Jones Falls Expressway and the Southwest Expressway—at a four-way interchange in the southeast edge of the central business district; I-95 would have followed the Southwest Expressway, and met both I-70N and I-83 (on the Jones Falls Expressway) at this interchange.
+I-70N and I-83 would have terminated at the interchange, while I-95 would have turned east and followed the East–West Expressway out of the central business district, along the Boston Street corridor and out towards East Baltimore, intersecting with the Harbor Tunnel Thruway near today's exit 62.
 The Southwest Expressway would have cut through Federal Hill and crossed the Inner Harbor on a fixed bridge with 50 ft of vertical navigational clearance.
 All these proposed routes would have required extensive right-of-way acquisition and clearance.